Advising and Your Advisor

 YOU MUST BE IN INTERNET EXPLORER TO SUBMIT YOUR PLAN

 To save your completed plan, click the ‘Save Plan’ button at the bottom of the screen on the ‘Planner’ side.
 A screen will appear, click “yes’ to submit your Plan for approval by your faculty or professional academic advisor.
 Note: you will need to send your advisor an email notification that the Plan was submitted for approval.

 Information on financial aid, including loans, FAFSA, Hope, and work-study opportunities, can be found online at the SPSU Financial Aid site.

-If you have a question that isn't covered here, begin by talking to your academic advisor.
-He or she can point you in the right direction to getting your question answered.
+If you have a question that isn't covered here, begin by talking to your School’s Professional Academic Advisor.